 We provide infused, injectable, and oral medication services in the home and clinic focused on pharmaceutical therapies that require expert administration and high-touch clinical services to patients by our pharmacists, registered nursing staff, and patient support teams.
 Infusion therapy services are a specialty form of pharmaceuticals that involve the intravenous administration of higher-cost, specially-handled medications that treat a wide range of acute and chronic health conditions, including, for example, infections, auto-immune illnesses, oncology, multiple sclerosis, hemophilia, and nutritional deficiencies.
-Oral and injectable medication therapies for complex disease management treat oncology, neurology, dermatology, cardiology, immunology, inflammatory, rare, and orphan, and other conditions.
-Within oncology, as the leading independent specialty pharmacy in the United States, our services encompass clinical coordination, patient education, protocol compliance, patient assistance with insurance access and outside funding, and timely delivery of medication.
+Oral and injectable medication therapies for complex disease management treat oncology, neurology, dermatology, cardiology, immunology, inflammatory, rare and orphan, and other conditions.
+Within oncology, as one of the leading independent specialty pharmacies in the United States, our services encompass clinical coordination, patient education, protocol compliance, patient assistance with insurance access and outside funding, and timely delivery of medication.
 Our certified oncology pharmacists are available 24/7 to provide support for patients and caregivers while working in close coordination with their physicians.

-Our customer service and quality metrics are best-in-class as compared to peers, such as time-to-first-fill (4.2 day average turnaround time), 96.9% overall MPR, and 95% infusion patient satisfaction scores.
+Our customer service and quality metrics are in-line with, or better than, our peers, such as time-to-first-fill (4.2 day average turnaround time, which is significantly lower than the industry average of 9.7 day average turnaround time), overall MPR (96.9%, which is significantly higher than the generally accepted 80% threshold for compliance, which is also the threshold set forth in the Company's Blue Cross Blue Shield guarantee), and 95% infusion patient satisfaction scores (95.0%, which is in-line with the 95.6% national average).
 We offer value-add services including technology integrations and real-time analytics for both suppliers and payors.
-As a result of our unique capabilities in serving pharmaceutical manufacturers and biotech, we have exclusive or preferred relationships in specialty oncology drugs, as manufacturers select our pharmacy - exclusively or as part of a group of a few other pharmacies - to distribute and support their therapies in the market.
-We currently have 111 limited distribution oncology drugs in the market, with an additional 16 in the pipeline still to launch, including 26 exclusive and ultra-narrow drugs with limited pharmacy access.
+As a result of our unique capabilities in serving pharmaceutical manufacturers and biotech companies, we have exclusive or preferred relationships in specialty oncology drugs, as manufacturers select our pharmacy - exclusively or as part of a group of a few other pharmacies - to distribute and support their therapies in the market.
+We currently have 111 limited distribution oncology drugs in the market, an increase from 93 in 2021, with an additional 16 in the pipeline still to launch, including 5 exclusive and 11 ultra-narrow drugs with limited pharmacy access.
 In 2020, 2021, and 2022, as a testament to our leading quality and service, we achieved "world-class" NPS scores of over 90, which also triggered quality incentive payments.
+The Company receives incentive payments in connection with a payor contract, which includes incentive targets based on the Company's NPS scores achieved from surveys performed directly by the payor.
+The Company did not receive any such incentive payments during the year ended December 31, 2020.
+During each of the years ended December 31, 2021 and 2022, the incentive payments were approximately \$20 million.
+For the six months ended June 30, 2023, the incentive payments were approximately \$30 million.
+Further, there are meaningful new opportunities, such as \$90 billion expected by 2032 in pharmaceutical industry revenue from oncology drugs not yet launched, drugs that will become generic over the next five years, and approximately 400 drug therapies in Phase III in the Infusion and Specialty Pharmacy pipeline.